This page is for hobbyists and for clockmakers entering the profession. You need clock repair tools

 PO Box 238, Louisville, CO 80027

 Make sure you receive catalogs from all of them.
-Shop and compare prices, because Merritts usually has the lowest prices.
-Timesavers has the best service, in my experience.
-When I order from Merritts, I ask for the "third-day delivery" service so that I receive my order before next month, (this was true for years, they may recently have changed).
+Shop and compare prices, because Merritts usually has the lowest prices and good service.
+Timesavers also has good service, in my experience.
 Black Forest Imports has excellent service.
-Keep an eye on prices, because there can be considerable differences.
+Keep an eye on prices and compare catalogs, because there can be considerable price differences.

 Written 9 March 1999.
 The prices may change soon, so this information may become somewhat outdated, but the usefulness of the tools will not diminish!